 The world you're building is the world we will inherit.
 Give us a hand in building it right.

-Ambassadors are the backbone of our society — educators, technologists, policymakers, and advocates who carry our mission into their communities.
+Ambassadors are the backbone of our society.
+Students, educators, advocates, and community members who carry this mission into their schools, communities, and beyond.

-Tell us about your background and why Ethical AI matters to you.
 No technical degree required.

+Tell us about yourself and why Responsible AI matters to you.
+We welcome applicants from all backgrounds.

-Online · 2:00 PM EST · Free
+Online · 2:00 PM EST · Free · Open to All

 Online · 10:00 AM EST · Members Only